stevepentland/swarmer/README.md

 # Swarmer
 [![Build Status](https://travis-ci.com/stevepentland/swarmer.svg?branch=master)](https://travis-ci.com/stevepentland/swarmer)

 Python application and API to run services from within a docker swarm.

+# *NOTE*
+There have been some significant changes between versions 0.2.6 and version 0.3.0 that change the way swarmer is installed and works to provide authentication to private docker registries.
+This documentation will be updated soon to reflect that.

 # How it works
 The swarmer lives in a service inside a docker swarm.
 Once exposed, it offers an